J3rryBl4nks/LPEWalkthrough/Walkthrough.md

 When Windows makes a call to start a service, it calls the ServiceMain function and expects a return from this call.
 If you don't specify exe-service, the generated payload won't be able to give you a persistent shell.

+You will notice all of my shells are generated as windows/shell_reverse_tcp.
+These are stageless shells so they can easily be caught through netcat.

+More reading about staged vs stageless here: https://buffered.io/posts/staged-vs-stageless-handlers/

 Then we transfer over the service file using our download logic again:

 ````